Skip to main content

 • one account owner wants to move some funds from their Invest529 account to another Invest529 account owned by a different person

 Note: This type of movement cannot be completed online and signatures the of both account owners are required.
-Please contact Virginia529 to obtain the necessary form.
+Please contact Customer Service to obtain the necessary form.

 If you would like to change the ownership of your account to another individual or entity, submit the Account Owner Change Form.